 - Addresses social, emotional and academic problems that interfere with school success.

 - Educates parents regarding strategies which will help their child meet their goals

 - Makes referrals to the Special Education Team if they suspect that a child may have a disability.

 - Discuss retention if retention is recommended.
 The parent and the teacher of the students who have been appropriately referred are also present at the meeting.

 - For additional information, you may contact the school counselors at 410-396-9168.

 Special Education Team

 Sometimes it is suspected that a child has a disability and may need extra help with academics, speech, as well as social/emotional issues.
 Any parent or guardian who suspects their child may have a disability should discuss these concerns with the classroom teacher who can make specific recommendations or referrals.
 Ideally, students should always be referred to the Student Support Team (SST) first, before being referred for Special Education Services.
 It is preferred that the SST makes all referrals to the Special Education Team.

 In cases where a referral for special education services may be necessary, parents, guardians, teachers or other individuals who are concerned about a child will meet with the Special Education Team.
 The Special Education Team is responsible for ensuring that each child with a disability will receive a free and appropriate public education in their least restrictive environment.

-The Special Education Team is made up of teachers, a psychologist, speech and language pathologist, social worker, special educator and administrator.
+The Special Education Team is made up of an IEP process manager, general educators, a psychologist, speech and language pathologist, social worker, special educator and administrator.
 The team is responsible for admitting qualifying students by performing assessments and evaluating students that may qualify for special education services.